How Security Operations Can Safely Stop Investigating Benign True Positives

-A: This depends on the context of the activity and I would argue that only in certain specific situations it might be interesting and it’s certainly isn’t interesting in any other scenario mostly if it is one time access.
-However this isn’t an event to ignore.
+A: This depends on the context of the activity and I would argue that only in certain specific situations might be interesting and it’s certainly isn’t interesting in any other scenario mostly if it is one-time access.
+However, this isn’t an event to ignore.

 A recent survey found that more than half of security pros ignore important alerts.
 This is aligned with a survey Dimensional Research and Preempt conducted recently, where 64% responded that security teams are overworked, even if they have skills.

 Remember, this isn’t a False Positive, it is True Positive.
 Its an event correctly identified.
-However like many True Positives you don’t want to examine every piece of information nor do you have the resources.
+However, like many True Positives, you don’t want to examine every piece of the information nor do you have the resources.
 Most of the True Positives are simply harmful.

 What are your options?
 Here are a few: